June 30, 2022

 July 25, 2022

-As we ring in the good season, ethical spending is more important than ever, and we’re all more conscious of where we spend our dollars.
+Eethical spending is more important than ever today, and we’re all more conscious of where we spend our dollars.
 These seven philanthropic wineries have made “giving back” part of their mandate and are planting trees, conserving wildlife, and donating money to food insecurity, cardiovascular research, and women’s empowerment.
 USA Wine Ratings is very pleased to feature these people and wineries who are making a world a better place.

 World Central Kitchen (WCK) is an organization that “uses the power of food to nourish communities and strengthen economies in times of crisis and beyond.”